kostandinang/quartz/content/essays/connecting-knowledge.md

 For knowledge workers, this matters.
 We don’t get paid to recall facts.
 We get paid to interpret them, to see patterns, to connect old ideas in new ways.

-For engineers and builders, this means turning scattered information, user behavior, code or business goals, into insight.
-A connected system of knowledge reveals how small design choices ripple through performance, or how a single user frustration ties back to system architecture.
+For engineers and builders, that means turning scattered data, user behavior, or business goals into insight.
+A connected knowledge system shows how small design choices ripple through performance, or how a user frustration traces back to architecture.

 In the end, connecting knowledge is how we think better.
-It’s how we move from information to insight.
-From doing work to doing meaningful work.
-Any system that facilitates this should be a tool in our belt.
+How we move from information to insight.
+From work to meaningful work.
+Any system that helps us do that is worth keeping close.